blocklet/blocklet-site/developer/docs/pages/index.md

     feedback: false
 ---

-# Welcome to <strong className="color-#1DC1C7">Blocklet</strong> the <strong className="color-red">Web3 Application Building Platform</strong>
+# Welcome to <strong className="color-#1DC1C7">Blocklet</strong> the <strong className="color-red">Web 3.0 Application Platform</strong>

-Blocklet is a [platform](/conceptual/overview) that provides a toolkit which enables developers to build composable and compelling web3 applications efficiently.
+Blocklet is a [platform](/conceptual/overview) that provides a toolkit which enables developers to build composable and compelling Web 3.0 applications efficiently.
 The toolkit covers the end-to-end workflow for application building process, such as bootstrapping, developing, distribution and deployment.

 The complete ArcBlock infrastructure and apps are built and served by the blocklet platform, including the documentation you are reading now.
 So, what are you waiting for? **Let's start building blocklets for fun and profit today!**